keyestudio/KS0543-Keyestudio-Beetlebot-3-in1-Robot/docs/Arduino/Assemble.md

-## How to assemble the beetlebot car
+## How to assemble the Beetlebot Robot

 ![image-20231109081455305](media/image-20231109081455305.png)